 You’ve heard it time and time again: strength training benefits you in so many ways.
 It can protect your bone health and muscle mass, give your muscles definition for a toned physique, and, when added to your normal exercise routine, make your entire body strong and fit.

 Yet if you’re new to strength training, you’re probably unsure how to start.
-Have no fear; get those muscles warmed up because we’ve put together directions for five exercises that we recommend for beginners: the seated pec fly, squat, plank, one-arm dumbbell lifts, and hamstring curls.
+Have no fear; get those muscles warmed up because we’ve put together 5 strength training exercises for beginners: the seated pec fly, squat, plank, one-arm dumbbell lifts, and hamstring curls.

 Seated Pec Fly

 To work the major muscles in your chest, perform the seated pec fly (you can also try this with dumbbells).
 The focus of the workout is on the exterior section of your chest.

 To perform the exercise, first remember to position the bench, choose your weight resistance, and adjust the pulleys to your seated shoulder height.
 Once you’re ready, grasp the rings with your palms down and your arms at chest level while slightly bent and away from your shoulders.
 Pull your arms together as you keep your hands and elbows level, and maintain elbow movement.
 To finish, return the rings to the starting position.
 To see this exercise in action, take a look at this video:

 A beginning strength training exercise that works your quadriceps, gluteus and hamstrings is the wall squat with a ball.
 The exercise will strengthen the muscles that you use to walk, stand and jump.
 Also, if you have back, knee or hip problems, then the ball will help you perform the physical movement.

 For this exercise, place a workout ball between your lower back and a wall.
 Make sure that your feet are shoulder width apart.
 Lower your body down by 5 to 10 inches by bending your knees and check your shoulders to make sure that they’re level and that your hips are square.
 Hold the squat for three seconds, and return your body to a standing position.